Makr-Xie/Makr-s-B7og/src/content/posts/create-astro-component.md

 categories: ['Astro']
 ---

-**If you know HTML, you already know enough to write your first Astro component.**
+**If you know HTML, you already know enough to write your first Astro component！**

 Astro component syntax is a superset of HTML.
 The syntax was [designed to feel familiar to anyone with experience writing HTML or JSX](#differences-between-astro-and-jsx), and adds support for including components and JavaScript expressions.